Amanuensis Resume Examples, Tips & Free Templates

 Use hybrid resume format

-Hybrid (or combination) is the best administrative assistant resume format.
+Hybrid (or combination) is the best clerk resume format.
 It includes a career summary, a Skills section, and also lists your jobs and ongoing professional development in detail.
 Whether you're only starting a career or are a certified administrative professional, this format will work great for you.

-As a senior administrative assistant with a steady career history, however, you may use a chronological format to save space.
+As a senior clerk with a steady career history, however, you may use a chronological format to save space.
 In this situation, skip the summary and list professional experience right under your contact details.
 This format also works well for hiring managers.

 Include measurable achievements